Joseph Beyrle

 After several unsuccessful attempts, Beyrle escaped from the German Stalag III-C in January 1945 and joined a Soviet tank battalion under the command of Aleksandra Samusenko.
 Wounded, he was evacuated and eventually made his way to the United States in April 1945.
 Beyrle died in 2004 and was buried at Arlington National Cemetery.
+His son John Beyrle later became the United States Ambassador to Russia.

 Early life

-Joe was the third of seven children born to William and Elizabeth Beyrle, whose parents had come to America from Germany in the 1800s.
-He was six years old when the Great Depression struck.
-His father, a factory worker, lost his job; the family was evicted from their home and was forced to move in with Joe's grandmother.
+Joseph Beyrle was the third of seven children born to William and Elizabeth Beyrle, whose parents had come to America from Germany in the 1800s.
+He was six years old when the Great Depression struck; his father, a factory worker, lost his job.
+The family was evicted from their home and was forced to move in with Joseph's grandmother.
 Some of his earliest memories, Beyrle later told his children, were of standing in government food lines with his father.
 His two older brothers dropped out of high school and joined the Civilian Conservation Corps, an unemployment work-relief program, sending home enough money to allow the rest of the family to stay together.
-An older sister died of scarlet fever at age 16.
+His older sister died of scarlet fever at age 16.